tektoncd/cli/docs/cmd/tkn_taskrun_cancel.md

 ### Synopsis

-Cancel a taskrun in a namespace
+Cancel a TaskRun in a namespace

 ### Examples

-Cancel the TaskRun named 'foo' from the namespace 'bar':
+Cancel the TaskRun named 'foo' from namespace 'bar':

     tkn taskrun cancel foo -n bar